Rates & Yield Curve — US Treasuries

 What It Shows

-The Rates & Yield Curve section of the terminal displays four US Treasury nominal yields (3-month T-Bill, 2-year Note, 5-year Note, 10-year Bond), a canvas-drawn yield curve connecting them, and a table of three key spreads: the 2Y–10Y domestic spread, the US–Germany 10Y differential, and the US–Japan 10Y differential.
+The Rates & Yield Curve section of the terminal displays five US Treasury nominal yields (3-month T-Bill, 2-year Note, 5-year Note, 10-year Bond, 30-year Bond), a canvas-drawn yield curve connecting them, and a table of three key spreads: the 2Y–10Y domestic spread, the US–Germany 10Y differential, and the US–Japan 10Y differential.

-Data comes from yfinance and updates every 5 minutes during market hours.
+Data updates approximately every 5 minutes during US market hours.
+Outside market hours or when the intraday feed is unavailable, the terminal falls back to FRED DGS2 daily batch values; the panel subtitle reflects the active source.
 The yield curve canvas visualizes the slope and shape of the curve in real time, making it immediately obvious whether the curve is normal, flat, or inverted.

 Curve Shape — What It Signals